paulwsmith/documentation/plugins/development/index.md

 # Services

-If you want to write reusable business logic independent of views, you can create what's known in Angular as a [service](https://code.angularjs.org/{{site.angularVersion}}/docs/guide/services).
+If you want to write reusable business logic independent of views, you can create what's known in Angular as a [service]({{site.angularDomain}}/{{site.angularVersion}}/docs/guide/services).
 Any component that uses the service will get a reference to the same singleton instance.
 There are two recipes for creating services: **Service** and **Factory**.
 The only difference between them is that **Service** recipe works better for objects of custom type, while **Factory** can produce JavaScript primitives and functions.

 The first way to create a service is through the **Service** recipe.
 When you’re using a **Service**, it’s instantiated with the `new` keyword, so you can add properties to `this` and the service will return `this`.
 When you inject the service as a dependency into a component, those properties on `this` will now be available on that component through your service.

 {% highlight js %}

-plugin.service('namespacedService', ['depService', function (depService) {
+plugin.service('myNamespaceService', ['depService', function (depService) {

     var service = this;